About Grainger's Ads & Tracking Activities

 You Can Opt-Out of Some Interest-Based Advertising

-Other third-party Sites provide visitors with the ability to opt-out of receiving interest-based ads that you need to control through your settings on that Site.
-For example, to opt out of Google’s collection of your online behavior for advertising purposes, visit Google’s Ad Settings page.
-To opt out of Facebook’s collection of your online behavior for advertising purposes in its mobile app newsfeed, visit the “Ad Settings” tab in your profile.
+Other third-party Sites provide visitors with the ability to opt-out of receiving interest-based ads on their Sites that you need to control through your settings on that Site.
+For example, to opt out of Google’s use of your online behavior for advertising purposes, visit Google’s Ad Settings page.
+To opt out of Facebook’s use of your online behavior for advertising purposes in its mobile app newsfeed, visit the “Ad Settings” tab in your profile.

-Choices you make are browser and device specific.
-If you delete your cookies or use a different browser or a different computer or device, you will need to update your opt-out choices.
+Choices you make may be browser and device specific.
+If you delete your cookies or use a different browser or a different computer or device, you may need to update your opt-out choices.

 You Can Control Certain Tracking Tools